Henry IV, Holy Roman Emperor: Civil war

-Pope Gregory prohibited all clerics from receiving royal appointments to bishoprics or abbeys in November 1078.
-The royal investiture was a basic element of royal administration.
-The ring and crosier the prelates received from monarchs during their installation symbolised their mutual dependence.
-At the February 1079 synod of Lent, Henry's opponents, Bishops Altmann of Passau and Herman of Metz, convinced the Pope to send new legates to Germany, but the Pope forbade his legates to pass judgement against the prelates who had been appointed by Henry.

-Henry confiscated Rudolf of Rheinfelden's inherited Swabian estates and ceded them to Bishop Burchard of Lausanne in March.
-In the same month, he made a wealthy local aristocrat, Frederick of Büren, duke of Swabia.
-Frederick could only take possession of the lands north of the Danube, because Rudolf of Rheinfelden's son, Berthold, asserted his authority over the southern parts of Swabia.
+Gregory prohibited clerics from receiving royal appointments to bishoprics or abbeys in November 1078.
+Royal investiture had been a core element of royal administration, and the ring and crosier symbolised the mutual dependence of ruler and prelate.
+At the Lenten synod of February 1079, Henry's opponents persuaded the Pope to send new legates to Germany, although he forbade them to judge bishops appointed by Henry.
+In March, Henry confiscated Rudolf's Swabian estates and granted them to Bishop Burchard of Lausanne, and appointed a wealthy local aristocrat, Frederick of Büren, duke of Swabia.
+Frederick gained control only north of the Danube, while Rudolf's son Berthold held the southern regions.

-Henry met with the papal legates, Bishops Peter of Albano and Udalric of Padua, in Regensburg on 12 May 1079.
-They convinced him to send envoys to Fritzlar to begin negotiations with Rudolf of Rheinfelden with their mediation.
-At the Fritzlar conference, the parties agreed to hold a new meeting at Würzburg, but Rudolf failed to appoint his representatives, thinking Henry had bribed the papal legates.
-Henry invaded Saxony in August, but Rudolf persuaded the aristocrats in Henry's army to obtain his consent to a truce.
-Henry sent agents to Saxony, and they convinced many Saxon leaders to desert the anti-king.
-He mustered troops from the German duchies, Burgundy and Bohemia and invaded Saxony in January 1080.
-He could not surprise Rudolf who defeated Henry's army at Flarchheim on 27 January.
-Rudolf did not take advantage of his victory, however, because the Saxons who had deserted him did not return to his camp.
+Henry met the papal legates Peter of Albano and Udalric of Padua at Regensburg in May 1079, and they arranged negotiations with Rudolf at Fritzlar.
+The parties agreed to meet again at Würzburg, but Rudolf refused to appoint delegates, suspecting bribery.
+Henry invaded Saxony in August, but Rudolf secured a truce with the support of aristocrats loyal to Henry.
+Henry then undermined Rudolf's support in Saxony and assembled forces from the German duchies, Burgundy, and Bohemia.
+In January 1080, he invaded Saxony again, but Rudolf defeated him at the Battle of Flarchheim on 27 January.
+However, the Saxon deserters did not return to Rudolf's camp.